cqcn1991/Wind-Speed-Analysis/readme.md

 ### 4. Live Demo

-The above results are avaiable at https://cdn.rawgit.com/cqcn1991/Wind-Speed-Analysis/master/output_HTML/hongqiao_intl.html , along with other analysis.
+The above results are available at https://cdn.rawgit.com/cqcn1991/Wind-Speed-Analysis/master/output_HTML/hongqiao_intl.html , along with other analysis.